Waqrapukara Trek 1 day

 • English speaking professional guide

-• Light box breakfast, 1 Liter of water, snacks, and box lunch
+• Light box breakfast, 1 Liter of water, snacks, and hot buffet lunch at the end of the hike

 • Dietary needs: able to cater to any dietary preference/need